nostrocket/nostrocket-ui/README.md

 Problem: there is no frontend for nostrocket

 ## Solution
-Build: client components for reusability using the Flamewerk template.
+Build: client components for reusability using React.

 ### Getting started